lynnfaraday/aresmush.com/_root/tutorials/manage/edit-database.md

 # Tinkering

-But because Ares is still in its infancy, sometimes you won't find an admin command to do what you need.
-(Feel free to provide [feedback](/feedback) when this happens.)

-The easiest way to change something when no admin command exists is to use the `tinker` command.
+Sometimes there won't be an admin command for what you need.
+In those cases you can use the `tinker` command.
 See the [Tinkering](/manage/tinker) tutorial.

 # Manual Database Access

+It's rare when you can't do what you need with tinkering.
+After all - tinkering can do everything the code can do.

-But sometimes even tinkering won't cut it, and you'll just have to roll up your sleeves and dive into the database itself.
+But if you ever get into that situation, it's time to roll up your sleeves and dive into the database itself.
 Log into your [Server Shell](/install-ares/server-shell) and run the following commands to open up a database command prompt:

     redis-cli
     auth YOUR_DATABASE_PASSWORD